fred6/eucele/index.md

 <div id="prop-2" style="display: none">**Proposition 2** - Given a line segment, we can construct an equal line at an arbitrary given point.</div>

+<div id="note-0" style="display: none">Given.</div>

 <div id="note-1" style="display: none">Euclid doesn't really prove that the two circles must intersect, he basically assumes it.
 You need an additional postulate to cover this.</div>

 <div id="note-2" style="display: none">I'm not sure if this is technically proved, but it's kind of obvious, since we *built* the line so that it would intersect the circle.
 If it's not rigorously proved, it's a technicality not worth paying attention to.</div>

+<div id="note-3" style="display: none">**Superposition** - Euclid infamously doesn't axiomatize this operation.
+There is no explanation given for what, exactly, placing one figure on another means, nor is there any justification given for its validity.
+Hilbert proves proposition 4 essentially by assuming it to be true.
+The description given by Euclid is very intuitive-sounding, at least.</div>

 # Resources